cysouw/diathesis/text/c03_prepositions.md

 ## Introduction

-Prepositional phrases in German are partly governed arguments and partly non-governed adverbial phrases.
-This distinction is not overtly marked and leads to recurrent ambiguity, so it is of central importance to clearly delimit governed from non-governed prepositions (see [@sec:prepositions-delimiting-governed-prepositional-phrases]).

 In this chapter only those alternations are considered that involve pure flagging, i.e. case-marked constituents or prepositional phrases.
-There are many different alternations that involve prepositions, like antipassives \Next[a,b], see [@sec:prepositions-accusative-antipassive], anticausatives \Next[c,d], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives \Next[e,f], see [@sec:prepositions-instrument-applicative],f and many more.
+There are many different alternations that involve prepositions, like antipassives \Next[a,b], see [@sec:prepositions-accusative-antipassive], anticausatives \Next[c,d], see [@sec:prepositions-intransitive-preposition-anticausative], applicatives \Next[e,f], see [@sec:prepositions-instrument-applicative], and many more.

 \ex.
  \a.
 Ich schlürfe meinen Tee.